AnyBody/tutorials/A_Getting_started_anyscript/intro.md

 Each lesson (after lesson 1) begins with a link to a file containing the AnyScript code that has been introduced until that point.
-If you have a problem getting your to code work, simply download the file and start from there.
+If you have a problem getting your to code work, simply download the demo files and start from there.

 Let's get started with {doc}`Lesson 1: Basic concepts <lesson1>`